Parenting is a team effort

 By sharing parenting responsibilities and household chores, you also become a model of gender equality for your child.

 In addition, if you divide your household tasks and planning equally, one partner won’t end up shouldering more responsibility than the other and exhaust themselves trying to do everything on their own.
-“When raising a child, two parents are certainly more effective than one!” says professor and researcher Diane Dubeau.
+“When raising a child, two parents are certainly more effective than one!” says professor emeritus and researcher Diane Dubeau.
 “There’s a reason why parents who work as a team are less stressed and more appreciative of their time with their child.”

 Knowing how to co-parent with your partner is also good for your romantic relationship.
 “These couples are more satisfied in their family life, which can have a positive impact on their relationship,” says Henry.
 “They’re less likely to break up.”